inside: you can easily memorize Latin verb conjugations with these easy tips.

-In order to reach our goal of reading Latin texts in the original language, we need to become comfortable with verb conjugations.
-Did I say comfortable, we need to know Latin verb conjugations as well as we know the back of our hands.
+If you want to learn Latin, you must be comfortable with verb conjugations.
+Did I say comfortable, you must know Latin verb conjugations as well as you know the back of your hands.

-There’s such a difference between saying he is, he will, and he was.
-We can’t understand the difference between I did something and I was thinking about doing something if we haven’t mastered those tricky verb conjugations.
+There’s also a difference between he did it and he was thinking about it.
+And you can’t understand the difference between he did something and he was thinking about doing something if you haven’t mastered those tricky verb conjugations.

-To make it even more interesting, Latin doesn’t include pronouns.
-Pronouns are implicit in the verb conjugations.
-This just means we have to practice, drill, and memorize the Latin verb conjugations.
+To make it even more interesting, pronouns are often implicit in the verb conjugations.
+This just means you have to practice, drill, and memorize the Latin verb conjugations.